Skip to Main Content

 "A Day in the Life"

-“A Day in the Life” of Local River Programs
+“A Day in the Life” of A Local River

 The program has expanded greatly in recent years, now involving approximately 4,000 students and 50 school districts assisted by more than 130 teachers, dozens of partner agencies and hundreds of natural history experts and science teachers.
 River systems studied now include the Carmans River, Connetquot River, Nissequogue River and Peconic Estuary, among other areas explored.